Notre moniteur donne un cours de surf sur la plage de Tamraght, devant Azul Guesthouse, un surf camp au Maroc.

 First level : Beginner

-As its name suggests, this is the level acquired during those first surfing sessions or lessons.
+As its name suggests, this is the level acquired during those first surfing sessions and/or lessons.
 These are the first sensations of gliding, the ones that will get you hooked!
 Here are the basic abilities of a beginner:

 • Being able to equip yourself and understand the equipment (what an adventure, putting your wetsuit on for the first time).